harry7557558/harry7557558/list-of-projects.md

 # List of My Personal Projects

-*Last updated: November 6th, 2023*
+*Last updated: November 27th, 2023*

 Here is a document I created to track and showcase my personal projects.
-As a [kid from an alien planet](https://en.wikipedia.org/wiki/Asperger_syndrome), I spent a majority of my spare time on personal programming projects as a [surrogate activity](https://books.google.ca/books?id=ckfJEAAAQBAJ&pg=PT19&lpg=PT19).
+As a [kid from an alien planet](https://en.wikipedia.org/wiki/Asperger_syndrome), I spent a large fraction of my spare time on personal programming projects as a [surrogate activity](https://books.google.ca/books?id=ckfJEAAAQBAJ&pg=PT19&lpg=PT19).
 Almost all works on my GitHub are done independently.
 My topic of interest include rendering and visualization, geometry processing, image and signal processing, and physical simulation and control.
-I mostly code in C++ and Python, and sometimes JavaScript for web applications.
+I mostly code in C++ and Python, but I also enjoy creating web applications for good platform compatibility.

 ## I'm currently working on

-Director of a school project on denoising path-traced images using deep learning and running real-time rendering in a web browser;
+Director of a school project on denoising path-traced images using deep learning and running real-time rendering in web browsers;

-School design team about robotics control;
+School design team about control for drone racing;

-~~A list of large projects~~ I changed my strategy to keeping a list of big and small projects in parallel, and I use a random number generator to pick a project to work on when I have spare time, so I don't get stuck and bored in one project.
+~~A list of large projects~~ I changed my strategy to keeping a list of big and small projects in parallel, and I use a random number generator to pick a project to work on when I have spare time, so I don't get stuck and bored in one project;

+Necessities like busy second-year undergraduate engineering academics, etc.

 # Other Platforms